 GRADUATE ASSISTANT PROGRAM

-Who is an Graduate Assistant?
+Who is a Graduate Assistant?

 The UCC will take up to 3 graduate assistants per semester.
 Graduate assistants should be in the Practicum or Internship portion of their Master’s Degree.
 There are one to three paid 20-hours a week graduate assistant-ships at the UCC each academic year.
-All graduate assistants, paid or unpaid, completing their field experience will be required to complete 20 hours a week at UCC.

 - Individual Counseling